jhenkens/bvnsp-signin-twilio/readmes/setup.md

     1. Move (and rename) the downloaded file to `assets/service-credentials.private.json`
 1. Click Create Credentials again, select OAuth Client
     1. Select Web Application, name it `twilio`, and add the redirect URI from our twilio function deployment.
+    1. On the resulting pop up, hit 'OK'
+    1. On the tables page, click the download button, and move/rename it to `assets/credentials.private.json`

 ### Spreadsheet
 1. Go to the checkin spreadsheet